The Thoughts of Painted People

 5. Obdulio Terrero

 "You hear that trumpet?
 I told you we'd be falling in soon and we ought to get back.
 Lord, these are fine horses we've got now.
 I know, I was raised for a horse trader.
 Didn't suit my dad one bit when I enlisted instead.
 This gray one you have here, Romeo, that's the finest of the lot.
 We'll give him to the captain and he'll reward us for sure.
 Didn't I tell you we shouldn't fire the stables?
 Nobody even came out for the horses anyway.
 Stupid Dutchmen don't know what they've got as usual.
-I've half a mind to request the chestnut for myself.
+I've half a mind to request the chestnut mare for myself.
 If Sergio doesn't need a fresh horse he'll let me have her, I'm sure of it.
 See how white her boots are, and the blaze on her face!"

 6. Darion the Marksman